LanCole/LanCole/README.md

 ## Hi there 👋
-🔭 I’m Baolan currently working on UCAS and ShanghaiTech University.

-🌱 I’m currently learning Computer Science.
+🔭 I’m Baolan currently learning Computer Science.

 <!--
 **BaolanChen/BaolanChen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.